+Audit Recommendation Priority Management Comments Responsible Officers Due Date Revised Due Date Last Update Latest Response development of the policy.
+A revised due date has been requested.
+NSC2005 Workplace Health Following consideration of whether to continue with a manual system, action be taken to ensure files are GDPR compliant, including marking files subject to GDPR review.
+2 Dependent on the outcome of the above point, this will be considered should the paper based files remain.
+DCC / Head of Workplace Health, Safety and Wellbeing 31/12/19 31/10/20 07/09/20 A new occupational health system has been procured, this should enable manual files being discontinued.
+There has been a delay in implementing the new system.
+An implementation meeting is planned for Wednesday the 9 th September to agree implementation date.
+A revised due date of the 31st

 Audit Recommendation Priority Management Comments Responsible Officers Due Date Revised Due Date Last Update Latest Response

-development of

-the policy.

-A revised due

-date has been

-NSC2005 Following 2 Dependent on the outcome DCC / Head 31/12/19 31/10/20 07/09/20 requested.
-A new

-Workplace consideration of of the above point, this will of Workplace occupational

-Health whether to continue be considered should the Health, health system

-with a manual paper based files remain.
-Safety and has been

-system, action be Wellbeing procured, this

-taken to ensure files should enable

-are GDPR compliant, manual files

-including marking being

-files subject to GDPR discontinued.

-review.
-There has been a

-delay in

-implementing the

-new system.
-An

-implementation

-meeting is

-planned for

-Wednesday the

-9 th September to

-agree

-implementation

-date.

-A revised due

-date of the 31st

-Audit Recommendation Priority Management Comments Responsible Officers Due Date Revised Due Date Last Update Latest Response

 October 2020 has

+been requested,

-been requested, as there has been
+as there has been

 a delay in

-implementation

-of the new
+implementation of the new

-occupational
+of the new occupational

 health system.

+nearth system.

 A revised go live

 date of the 1st of

-September 2020

-has been
+September 2020 has been

 proposed.
 This is

 based on the

 following

 assumptions:

-- Dueft contract
+• Draft contract

-• Draft contract to be shared
+to be shared

 internally - on 31

 July

 Accreditation

 received from

 Information

 Security - w/c 3

 Aug

 Contract to be

-Audit Recommendation Priority Management Comments Responsible Officers Due Date Revised Due Date Last Update Latest Response

-shared with

-Civica for

-signatures - w/c

-10 Aug

-• PO to be raised

-- w/c 17 August

-• Staff to be

-trained - w/c 24

-August

-(dependent upon

-availability)

-NSC2006 The end of contract 2 Agreed.
-Access to alter ERP DCC / HR 31/08/19 30/09/20 03/09/20 A RFC has not at Temporary date field be made records will be reviewed on a Service this stage been Contracts mandatory on ERP for staff on fixed regular basis to ensure that Centre pursued with Cap Gemini to make the list is fit for purpose.
-Changes to the ERP system Manager changes to EBS to term contracts, and In addition, the will be explored, but may not ensure this is ability to amend the be feasible due to cost mandatory.
-The contract length implications.
-The Service reports will be period to be Centre Manager will monitor provided to the restricted to the end of contract fields on Service Centre authorised ERP and ensure that end Manager and will personnel. dates are included. therefore be much more easily able to see where dates are missing and ensure these are added.
+Audit Recommendation Priority Management Comments Responsible Officers Due Date Revised Due Date Last Update Latest Response shared with Civica for signatures - w/c 10 Aug • PO to be raised - w/c 17 August • Staff to be trained - w/c 24 August (dependent upon availability) NSC2006 Temporary Contracts The end of contract date field be made mandatory on ERP for staff on fixed term contracts, and In addition, the ability to amend the contract length period to be restricted to authorised personnel.
+2 Agreed.
+Access to alter ERP records will be reviewed on a regular basis to ensure that the list is fit for purpose.
+Changes to the ERP system will be explored, but may not be feasible due to cost implications.
+The Service Centre Manager will monitor the end of contract fields on ERP and ensure that end dates are included.
+DCC / HR Service Centre Manager 31/08/19 30/09/20 03/09/20 A RFC has not at this stage been pursued with Cap Gemini to make changes to EBS to ensure this is mandatory.
+The reports will be provided to the Service Centre Manager and will therefore be much more easily able to see where dates are missing and ensure these are added.